bbgit/bbgit.github.io/README.md

-### Conditions as of September 8, 2025 at 8:45:00 PM CDT
+### Conditions as of September 8, 2025 at 8:50:20 PM CDT

 Temperature: 56.10 &deg;F

 Feels like: 56.10 &deg;F

-Humidity: 94%
+Humidity: 95%

-Wind Direction: N
+Wind Direction: WSW

 Windspeed: 0.0 mph